 Updating your Jira API Credentials

-If you need to change your Jira API credentials, click the settings wheel in the top right hand corner of your block to insert new credentials.
+If you need to change your Jira API credentials, click the settings wheel in the top right hand corner of your app to insert new credentials.

 Why are my date fields blank?